letsencrypt/ct-woodpecker/README.md

-After submitting test certificates `ct-woodpecker` periodically fetches new entries from the log and emits stats about the oldest certificate it has submitted that hasn't yet been merdged into the log's merkle tree.
+After submitting test certificates `ct-woodpecker` periodically fetches new entries from the log and emits stats about the oldest certificate it has submitted that hasn't yet been merged into the log's merkle tree.
 This provides log operators with a way to track and enforce their own maximum-merge-delay (MMD).

 ### Limitations